oslokommune/ukeweb_designsystem/src/molecules/content_display/expand_box/expand_box.md

 ### General
 Expandable box, used to show info which can be hidden away.

+### Blocks
+This pattern has one block named "content".
+Content passed to the block will render inside the expanded box.

+### Data Fields

 | Attribute | Type | Values | Default | Description |
 |---|---|---|---|---|
 | variant | String | See variant options below | osg-v-default | Name of the variant |